-Low level concerns against staff (Allegations that do not meet the harms threshold)
+Low level concerns against Staff (Allegations that do not meet the harms threshold)

-The school recognizes that whilst these concerns do not meet the harm threshold, they are still significant and must be acted upon.
-These concerns will be passed by the Headmaster to the appropriate Senior Deputy Head and investigated, reported and documented as outlined in our Staff Disciplinary Policy and Complaints Policy, Staff Code of Conduct and procedures set out in Part four of 'Keeping Children Safe in Education' (2021).
+The School recognises that whilst these concerns do not meet the harm threshold, they are still significant and must be acted upon.
+These concerns will be passed by the Headmaster or to the appropriate Senior Deputy Head and investigated, reported and documented as outlined in our Staff Disciplinary Policy, Complaints Policy, Staff Code of Conduct and procedures set out in Part four of 'Keeping Children Safe in Education' (2022).